 My client nominated me in the ‘dream achiever’ category for accomplishing my dream of caring for animals, and the care I showed to her dog Bud and the help I gave to her elderly Mum as Bud was staying with her, whilst his human had a well-earned break!

-They say ‘your tribe defines your vibe’ so we were thrilled to welcome Asher Gilbert to the team in 2018!
-Asher’s caring, conscientious and truly cares about animal welfare.
-He’s recently completed an Animal Management and Training at college – he’s worked with dogs, cat’s, lizards, chickens and deers!
+Asher’s caring, conscientious and truly cares about animals He’s recently completed an Animal Management and Training diploma at college – he’s worked with dogs, cat’s, lizards, chickens and deers!
 Modules on his course include animal health, training, anatomy and physiology – he received a distinction in every module!
-Asher’s also completed an amazing 200 hours worth of volunteer experience at a local animal rescue shelter.
+Asher’s also completed 200 hours worth of volunteer experience at a local animal rescue shelter.

 Asher has also volunteered for the Cinnamon Trust for an elderly lady in St Albans.
 The Cinnamon Trust charity provides walks and care for pets whose humans are elderly or terminally ill.